 Data Storage and High-Performance Computing Facility (F3)

-It will develop a national reference infrastructure for data storage and it will provide High Performance Computing solutions in order to manage hundreds of petabytes produced every year by personalized medicine approaches.
+National infrastructure for data storage.
+It will provide High Performance Computing solutions in order to manage hundreds of petabytes produced every year by personalized medicine approaches.

 Common shared services facility (F4)